ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 load = packets[11960]['Raw'].load
 str_load = str(load)
 ```
 Now, the replace member function of the string class can be used.
-This Function takes two strings as parameters and replaces every occurence of the first string with the second string.
+This Function takes two strings as parameters and replaces every occurrence of the first string with the second string.

 In the load of the packet, the hacking-lab domain can occur in lower case or upper case.
 Here is an example of how to replace the hacking-lab domain in the load above: